 Dominican Republic is a small country in the centre of the Caribbean.
 With paradise like landscapes, it is a blessed piece of land (48,442 sq. km.
-(18,704 sq. mi).
+(18,704 sq. miles).
 An endless summer dresses the beaches and the soft wind waves caress the green mountains from where sweet rivers flow profusely and bathe the country.

 All this beauty captures the eye of the newcomer and is a delight to the native inhabitant.

-The country shares border with Haiti, a poor and devastated country, which occupies less than a third portion of the Island “La Hispaniola”.
-And was recently struck by a major earthquake that left many deaths, thousands of injured and tens of homeless all around the country.
+The country shares border with Haiti, a poor and devastated country, which occupies less than a third portion of the Island “La Hispaniola”, And was recently struck by a major earthquake that left many deaths, thousands of injured and tens of homeless all around the country.

-The population of the Dominican Republic is 9.65 millions accordingly to the last census (2009) and we must sum up more than two millions of Haitians immigrants permanently living in the country.
+The population of the Dominican Republic is 9.65 million accordingly to the last census (2009) and we must sum up more than two millions of Haitians immigrants permanently living in the country.
 Not to mention those in transit for commercial or any other reason.